 Getting Help from Leading Patient Advocates | Building a Strong Successful Psychiatric Malpractice Case | What types of action can be considered psychiatric malpractice? | Preventing Suicide in At-Risk Patients | Obtaining the Compensation You Deserve

-Psychiatrists, psychologists, and other mental health professional and facilities have the important duties of treating patients with respect and dignity, providing appropriate care and preventing patient harm.
-While most mental health professionals fulfill these obligations and provide a tremendous benefit to patients and their families, some providers cause significant suffering and harm to patients and their loved ones.
+Psychiatrists, psychologists and other mental health professional and facilities have the important duties of treating patients with respect and dignity, providing appropriate care and preventing patient harm.
+While most mental health professionals fulfill these obligations, some providers cause significant suffering and harm to patients and their loved ones.

 Psychiatric patients are often vulnerable and fragile, depending on their health professionals to provide the appropriate support and care they need.
 When a mental health professional fails to exercise the degree of care and skill that would be reasonably expected of a provider under similar conditions and a patient suffers harm, the provider can be held responsible through a medical malpractice lawsuit.